Eleven-Trading/strade/README.md

 - Run "gulp" in terminal and launch localhost:3000 in your browser

 ### Deployment
+- Deploy on your localhost or server as a static website (using Nginx for example)
 - This project includes a deployment file for deploying on PaaS Caprover
-- More generally speaking, a php server to run the project

 ### How to use?
 - Launch website and set parameters for your stock scanner.